chrisco/playbook/index.md

 Full-time shipmates make their own decisions about how much holiday they'd like to take.
 We try to make sure that everyone takes **35 days a year** and that's usually the basis that most shipmates use to set their salaries.
 Some decide to take much more holiday than this, but choose a lower salary to compensate for it.

 Shipmates announce their holiday plans on Slack to check for scheduling issues.
-If there are no major problems, they then add their holiday dates into Forecast.
+If there are no major problems, they then add their holiday dates into [Forecast](https://forecastapp.com].

 There's rarely going to be a scheduling issue if you’re booking more than 2 months in advance.
 For shorter requests, it will depend upon sprint scheduling and whether we can find other shipmates or collaborators to help to make up for the absent shipmates.